DINESHkumar-D23/Smart-Waste-Segregation-System/README.md

    - Displays live webcam feed.
    - Shows predicted waste type.

-2. Raspberry Pi sends the classification result to ESP32:
+2. The prediction is sent to ESP32:
    - ESP32 receives bin ID (1=Plastic, 2=Glass, 3=Metal, 4=Organic).
    - Motor rotates the tray to drop waste into the corresponding bin.